-In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses (Topic 326)-Measurement of Credit Losses on Financial Instruments ("ASU 2016-13"), which requires financial assets that are measured at amortized cost to be presented, net of an allowance for credit losses, at the amount expected to be collected over their estimated life rather than incurred.
+In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses (Topic 326)-Measurement of Credit Losses on Financial Instruments ("ASU 2016-13" or "ASC 326"), which requires financial assets that are measured at amortized cost to be presented, net of an allowance for credit losses, at the amount expected to be collected over their estimated life rather than incurred.
 Expected credit losses for newly recognized financial assets, as well as changes to credit losses during the period, are recognized in earnings.
 The new standard is effective for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years, with early adoption permitted.
-The Company will adopt ASU 2016-13 from April 1, 2020 using the modified retrospective method and has determined that it has no material impact on the statement of financial condition.
+The Company adopted ASU 2016-13 on April 1, 2020.
+The adoption of ASU 2016-13 did not have a material impact on the Company's statement of financial condition.